bdobyns/silver-funicular/php-aws-eb-example/Readme.md

     export EDITOR=emacs
     eb config

+Note that `eb config` tries to apply those changes *right now* so be careful.
+There's some other ways to get configuration changes into your environment that include creating and using [saved configuration](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-methods-during.html#configuration-options-during-console-savedconfig) or using project local [configuration files](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-methods-during.html#configuration-options-during-ebcli-ebextensions)

 After you edit your config (or even if you didn't edit it) it's probably a good idea to always record the current configuration, and